Skip to main content

 1. Click the TT icon.

 2. Search for or select a template.
+The picker shows each template’s name and description for quick scanning.

 Create a new template